-With a focus on overall patient wellness and value based care, explore how 2020 is making way for the modern medical practice.
+With a focus on overall patient wellness and value-based care, explore how 2022 is making way for modern medical practice.

 In the past, when someone went to a medical clinic, it was for traditional treatment.
 The popular view of medicine was that the mind and body were independent of each other.
 In recent years, however, research shows that mental and physical health plays off of each other in ways that we didn’t understand in the past.

-Now, patients expect medical professionals to coordinate their care and consider both their physical and mental wellbeing.
-They want a holistic approach to healthcare that will change the face of medical practice in 2020 and beyond.
+Now, patients expect medical professionals to coordinate their care and consider both their physical and mental well-being.
+They want a holistic approach to healthcare that will change the face of medical practice in 2022 and beyond.
 Here, we’ll look at what patients want and how modern medical practices can meet these needs.

 Two Concerns Will Change The Modern Medical Practice